XpiritBV/vsarVSTS-Work-Item-Visualization/src/ALMRangers.Vso.WorkitemVisualization/overview.md

 > **NEW** - *This is an early version with limited functionality.
 Please provide feedback.*

-We have now added possibility to add additional annotations to the visualizations and pin them to the items on visualization.
+Add additional annotations to the visualizations and pin them to the items on visualization.

 ![Export](images/annotations.png)